nathancarllopez/hyp-geom/README.md

 To do:

-- Finish tests for upper-half-plane, util, and initializers
+- Finish tests for upper-half-plane
 - Make this readme actually useful and informative
 - Write api documentation
 - Write tex file with proofs/computations